Components - Skeleton

 Props

-Skeleton designates the following categories of component properties.
+Skeleton designates a few categories of component properties.
 These should be maintained in the following order.

 let {